folbricht/routedns/doc/configuration.md

 - `address` - Remote server endpoint and port.
 Can be IP or hostname, or a full URL depending on the protocol.
 See the [Bootstrapping](#Bootstrapping) on how to handle hostnames that can't be resolved.
 - `protocol` - The DNS protocol used to send queries, can be `udp`, `tcp`, `dot`, `doh`, `doq`.
 - `bootstrap-address` - Use this IP address if the name in `address` can't be resolved.
 Using the IP in `address` directly may not work when TLS/certificates are used by the server.
+- `local-address` - IP of the local interface to use for outgoing connections.
+The address is automatically chosen if this option is left blank.

 Secure resolvers such as DoT, DoH, or DoQ offer additional options to configure the TLS connections.